Estimated reading time: 7 minutes

 For example, you may think you’re asking for a change in behaviour.
 But for your partner, your request may actually be a developmental challenge.
 They may not have developed the relationship skills required to do what’s being asked of them.

 Your partner may never have learnt to identify what they’re thinking, feeling or needing.
-They may not know how to say what they want and desire, or how to negotiate about their unique needs or how to make clear contracts.
+They may not know how to say what they want and desire, how to negotiate about their unique needs or how to make clear contracts.

 Take this free Relationship IQ Quiz to bust some common assumptions about relationships.